 Indianapolis Motor Speedway: The IMS Solar Farm was recently recognized with an award at the NASCAR Green Summit.
 Introduced in July 2014, the solar farm consists of 68 acres and helps provide affordable energy to 2,700 Central Indiana homes, offsetting 10,288 tons of carbon annually.

-Richmond International Raceway: Kicking off the NASCAR Race to Green weekend, RIR is transforming the fan midway to feature the Toyota Green Space Oasis in which fans can learn about sustainability and green automotive technology.
+Richmond International Raceway: Concluding the NASCAR Race to Green weekend, RIR has transformed the fan midway to feature the Toyota Green Space Oasis in which fans can learn about sustainability and green automotive technology.
 Richmond International Raceway also has a recycling program, back of house composting program and food donation effort all with NASCAR Green.

 Daytona International Speedway: As part of the Daytona Rising project unveiled in 2016, DIS partnered with Florida Power & Light Company to create the FPL Solar Pavilion and FPL Solar Canopy to provide shade for fans, as well as the FPL Solar Park.
 Collectively, all three consist of over 7,000 solar panels and generate 2.1 megawatts of zero-emissions energy.

-Chicagoland Speedway; To celebrate upcoming Arbor Day, Chicagoland Speedway is hosting a ‘Go Green For Spring’ event at the track on April 30.
+Chicagoland Speedway: Chicagoland Speedway is hosting their second annual ‘Go Green For Spring’ event at the track in April.
 Fans are invited to drive their personal car on the track, 500 Arbor Day Foundation sapling trees will be given to fans, and Nicor Gas’ Energy Efficiency program will present ideas for consumers to save energy and money on their bills.

 Roush Fenway Racing: In 2014, Roush Fenway Racing recycled over 98 tons of waste consisting of metal, paper and plastic.
 The team also recycles 96 percent of every race car that comes back from the track.
-RFR also works with Safety-Kleen to recycle oil and promote services through sponsorship of Greg Biffle’s No. 16 Ford.
+RFR also works with Safety-Kleen to recycle oil and promote services.

 Kyle Busch Motorsports: It’s typically called a “shop,” but in the case of Kyle Busch Motorsports, its shop is a 77,000-square-foot state-of-the-art corporate headquarters, equipped to handle race preparation for its fleet of Toyota Tundras as well as executive meetings and gatherings for its array of partners.
 Geothermal heating and cooling, cocoon insulation and solar control glass are just a few of the efforts being made to ensure the shop is running as sustainably as possible.